 Credit assessment is a daunting task.
 It can be a relief to share that task with other experts.
 A TCI policy provides access to underwriters who are industry-specific financial analysts.
 Relying on their expertise to make credit decisions, choosing to outsource credit responsibilities, is another real value add, saving the policyholder time and resources.

-An asset-based loan is often the best financing option when cash flow is depleting.
 If AR is offered as collateral, TCI can provide additional protection to the lender (they will be added as a loss payee on the policy) allowing an increase in the advance percentage; or, they may include accounts previously considered too risky to include.
 TCI becomes the solution to maximizing the amount of working capital available.

 Final note regarding the benefits of a TCI policy.
 The cost of the policy becomes an expense which reduces tax liability.
 Bad debt reserve will reduce, which will strengthen the income statement.